-- I worked with The Dartmouth Alumni Magazine 3 years (cover story on Dartmouth and the environment); summered for Oceanus of Woods Hole Oceanographic Institution and Greenpeace Magazine in Washington, DC - At Dartmouth College, I founded Sense of Place magazine in 1989, the first formatted publication to be transmitted across an e-network in the world.
-Assisted and covered by mentor Donella Meadows and The New York Times. - Edited high school newspaper and co-founded its literary magazine - Contributing editor of Legacy; cover stories on Komodo Dragons and extra-dimensional beings; honorable mention feature of 2010 on guiding.
+- I served as intern for The Dartmouth Alumni Magazine 3 years (cover story on Dartmouth and the environment); summered for Oceanus of Woods Hole Oceanographic Institution and Greenpeace Magazine in Washington, DC - At Dartmouth College, I founded Sense of Place magazine in 1989, the first formatted publication to be transmitted across an e-network in the world.
+Assisted and covered by mentor Donella Meadows and The New York Times. - Edited high school newspaper and co-founded its literary magazine Contributing editor of Legacy under Alan Leftridge; cover story on Komodo Dragons; honorable mention for feature of the year in 2010 on guiding.